UP TO PART I COMMENTS

 If you make people think they're thinking, they'll love you.
 But if you really make them think, they'll hate you - Don Marquis

 Whew.
 All the stuff above is a very large chunk to swallow.
 Don't be suprised if it takes your brain awhile to connect all the puzzle-pieces together.
-It took me ages to see all of this (and it only happened years after I took two semesters of engineering school focused on the Ebers-Moll mathematical model describing this entire subject.)
+It took me ages to see all of this (and it only happened years after I took the two semesters of engineering school exclusively focused on the Ebers-Moll mathematical model describing this entire subject.)
 The voltage-control viewpoint shown by the Ebers-Moll explanation does appear widely in textbooks, but it certainly isn't widely learned.
 If it had been learned, then people wouldn't get angry when they hear that transistors are voltage-controlled; that the collector current is proportional to the voltage across the base-emitter junction.

 We'd better recap: